-- When emerging from bankruptcy, equity awards held by employees pre-bankruptcy, generally have no value.
-Lack of meaningful equity ownership in the go-forward entity, coupled with an uncertain company future, leads to difficulties retaining and motivating key executives post-emergence. - Emergence equity grants (sometimes referred to as a Management Incentive Plan (MIP)) are a way to ensure that companies retain motivated personnel who are vital to a successful post-emergence entity. - Due to the oil price environment that has existed in the first half of 2020 the market for IPOs in the E&P sector will continue to be slow.
+- When emerging from bankruptcy equity awards held by employees pre-bankruptcy generally have no value.
+Lack of meaningful equity ownership in the go-forward entity, coupled with an uncertain company future, leads to difficulties retaining and motivating key executives post-emergence. - Emergence equity grants (sometimes referred to as a Management Incentive Plan (MIP)) are a way to ensure that companies retain motivated personnel who are vital to a successful post-emergence entity. - Due to the oil price environment that has existed in the first half of 2020 the market for IPOs in the OFS sector will continue to be slow.
 However, as prices improve and opportunities arise, we would expect to see more private energy companies looking to go public.
 Addressing compensation-related issues is crucial when preparing for an IPO.

-Equilar Commentary:

-Although our 2020 CEO Pay Trends Report reflected that median compensation among Equilar 500 CEOs remained steady at \$12.3 million between 2018 and 2019, we also found a decrease in median compensation among Energy sector CEOs as well as CEOs of other sectors, including Basic Materials, Communication Services, Consumer Cyclical, Financial Services, Real Estate and Technology.
-Although decreases have been observed in the Energy sector as a whole, this survey for E&P companies shows a slight increase in overall compensation.
+Equilar Commentary: Although our 2020 CEO Pay Trends Report reflected that median compensation among Equilar 500 CEOs remained steady at \$12.3 million between 2018 and 2019, we also found a decrease in median compensation among Energy sector CEOs as well as CEOs of other sectors including Basic Materials, Communication Services, Consumer Cyclical, Financial Services, Real Estate, and Technology.